-UQAR Students Use NI AWR Software for Unique High-Efficiency PA Design for LTE and MIMO Small-Cell Base Station
+UQAR Students Use AWR Software for Unique High-Efficiency PA Design for LTE and MIMO Small-Cell Base Station

 Université du Québec à Rimouski (UQAR) is part of Université du Québec, the biggest university network in Canada with over 86,000 students.
 With its attractive undergraduate and graduate research and teaching programs, UQAR welcomes some 6,500 students every year, more than 400 of whom are international students from over 35 countries.